gaois/terminologue/website/docs/intro.md

 ![Smart search in action.](/docs/intro09.png)

 Searching is not the only way to navigate around a termbase.
-Terminologue also offers faceted filtering when you can filter the entry list by various criteria such as domains, editorial status and others.
+Terminologue also offers faceted filtering where you can filter the entry list by various criteria such as domains, editorial status and others.

 ![Filtering entries by domain in Terminologue’s faceted filtering feature.](/docs/intro10.png)